shamsharoon/WAVFileVolumeAdjustment/README.md

 ## Overview

 This program, `volume.c`, is designed to modify the volume of a WAV audio file.
 It reads an input WAV file, scales the volume by a given factor, and writes the modified audio to an output WAV file.

+Try using this feature with your own .WAV files too!

 ## Usage